Wyse-/UnlimitedUpdateWorks/README.md

 *Why:*

 I, like many others, don’t like the direction in which Microsoft is heading.
 I believe keeping your OS fully patched with security updates is important, but with security updates I mean actual *security* updates which patch newly discovered exploits, not [telemetry](https://winaero.com/blog/telemetry-and-data-collection-are-coming-to-windows-7-and-windows-8-too/)  or [CPU blacklisting](https://arstechnica.com/information-technology/2017/04/new-processors-are-now-blocked-from-receiving-updates-on-old-windows/) updates which then get pushed to “Security Monthly Quality Rollups”.
-There’s also the fact that the Windows Update service is incredibly buggy: it gets stuck constantly when checking for updates and sometimes it randomly uses a lot of CPU while idling.
+There’s also the fact that the Windows Update service is incredibly buggy: it gets stuck constantly when checking for updates and sometimes it randomly uses a lot of CPU power while idling.
 I’d rather not deal with it anymore: nowadays I keep it disabled and enable it when I have to install an update.

 *How:*

 The update parsing is performed by scraping the raw HTML from the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx) search result pages ([like this one](https://www.catalog.update.microsoft.com/Search.aspx?q=2018-02%20Security%20Only%20Quality%20Update%20for%20Windows%207%20for%20x64-based%20Systems)
 The keywords can be configured through the GUI (see below) and the placeholder keywords “YEAR” and “MONTH” will be replaced by the program with the current year and month: this is needed because the search terms need to be very specific to produce a single page of results and to only check recent updates.
 The scraped HTML is then checked against the three different regular expressions (configurable in case Microsoft changes something in the catalog’s HTML) which identify the update title, kb number and release date.
+*v1.1 Edit: Automatic direct download link fetching has been implemented through [Selenium](https://github.com/SeleniumHQ/selenium) with Chrome and Firefox support, and will automate the whole process of opening the web browser, clicking the downlod button and getting the direct link to the .msu file (the link will be copied to the clipboard).*

 ## GUI/Configuration